Efficient Joint Estimation of Tracer Distribution and Background Signals in Magnetic Particle Imaging using a Dictionary Approach: Theory

 \subsection{Setup the Dictionary}

 Having derived an efficient method for the determination of the coefficients $\zb n$ and the tracer distribution $\zb c$ we still need a way to find a good dictionary to describe the background signal.
-Such a dictionary would ideally be based on a physical model of the background so that $\zb W$ could be derived analytically.
+Such a dictionary would ideally be based on a physical model of the background so that $\zb \Phi$ could be derived analytically.
 However, it is difficult to predict the background signal and its specific spectral fingerprint in practice.
 We therefore use an alternative approach where the dictionary is determined in a data-driven fashion from a set of $\Theta$ background measurements $\zb u^\text{BG}_\kappa$, $\kappa=1, \dots, \Theta$.
 Similar approaches are known from MRI, where the temporal evolution of an image-series is modelled using low rank matrices \cite{Ben2015t2Map, ma2013MRF}.
 Similarly, low rank matrices are used in audio signal processing to separate the signals from multiple sources \cite{vincent2018audio, 7177939, huang2012singing}.

 The required background measurements can be measured over time with the MPI scanner and a free scanner bore.
 Ideally $\Theta$ is chosen large so that many variations of the background can be tracked.
 These measurements do not need to be measured in a continuous measurement but it is also possible to use measurements from different scanning sessions.
-In this way, the dataset can be extended step-by-step and captures quite accurately the space of background signals.
+In this way, the dataset can be extended step-by-step and a sufficiently dense sampling of the space of background signals can be achieved.

 With the background measurements at hand, we can setup the background matrix